 8. If you’re going with our option 7, then we suggest Club Cubana as a place to party.
-It’s a private property which moonlights as a club.
-Up on a hillock, it even has a swimming pool and is known for parties that tend to be on the wilder side.
+It’s a private property that moonlights as a club.
+Upon a hillock, it even has a swimming pool and is known for parties that tend to be on the wilder side.

-9. Goa has abundant beach shacks, each with their own unique attractions; be it wooden benches, hammocks or beach loungers.
-Just put your feet up and relax in anyone of those.
+9. Goa has abundant beach shacks, each with its own unique attractions; be it its wooden benches, hammocks, or beach loungers.
+Just put your feet up and relax in any one of those.